KarimZS/itnpy/README.md

 ## Overview

-A [csv](https://github.com/Brandhsu/itnpy/tree/master/assets/vocab.csv) file is provided to define the basic rules for transforming spoken form numbers into numerical digits, and extra post-processing may be applied for more specific formatting requirements, i.e. dates, measurements, money, etc.
+This package converts raw spoken-form text (speech recognition output) into user-friendly written-form text.
+It works best for converting spoken numbers into numerical digits, or other translation tasks that do not change word ordering.
+A [csv](https://github.com/Brandhsu/itnpy/blob/master/assets/vocab.csv) file is provided to define the basic rules for transforming spoken tokens into written tokens, and extra pre/post-processing may be applied for more specific formatting requirements, i.e. dates, measurements, money, etc.

 ---